Smoked-Fish/AnythingAnywhere/README.md

 ##### `House/Cabin Bypass`
 This toggle will enable building cabins outside of the farm.\
 This exists for testing or decoration purposes.\
-THEY WILL NOT FUNCTION AS INTENDED AND NEW PLAYER LOADING INTO A CABIN NOT LOCATED ON THE FARM WILL BE SOFT-LOCKED
+THEY WILL NOT FUNCTION AS INTENDED AND NEW PLAYERS LOADING INTO A CABIN NOT LOCATED ON THE FARM WILL BE SOFT-LOCKED

 ## Debug Commands